Brigitte Obermeyer Rundus passed away on November 25, 2019, after battling a 6-month long illness, just a month shy of her 80th birthday.

 Online condolences may be left at http://www.jerniganwarren.com

-To send flowers to Brigitte's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Brigitte Obermeyer Rundus, please visit our floral store.